 C. one is considered to have reached adulthood when he has a driver' s license

-D. one is not free from the restrictions of child labor laws until he can join the army
+D. one is not free from the restrictions of child labor laws until he can join

 3